micro-manager/mmCoreAndDevices/DeviceAdapters/PyDevice/README.md

 * **The PyDevice plugin is shown in the list of device adapters, but it grayed out and cannot be loaded**.
 If you built PyDevice yourself, this problem can be caused by a version difference between MicroManager executable and the source code used to build PyDevice.

 * **The plugin crashes when it tries to load a script.** To find out what is the exact problem, enable logging in Micro-Manager and examine the core log file.
-One of the reasons may be an incorrect configuration of the system path or the `PYTHONHOME` environment variable.
-We found that this can cause some Python distributions to crash under certain circumstances.
+The most likely cause is a problem in initializing the Python runtime.
+Unfortunately, in the case of an initialization problem, the Python runtime terminates the program instead of reporting an error.
+One of the causes may be an incorrect configuration of the system path or the `PYTHONHOME` environment variable.
 Try setting up a virtual environment as described above.

 * **My device script is recognized as `Device` instead of a `Camera`, `Stage`, etc.**.
 PyDevice determines the device type by examining the properties and methods of the object.
 If the object has all the required properties and methods of a `Camera`, it will be recognized as such.
 If the object is recognized as a `Device`, it means that one or more of the required properties or methods are missing.
 Check the spelling of the property names, and make sure that the property getters have the correct type annotation for the return value.
+For troubleshooting, you can construct a `PyDevice` wrapper object in Python, using the definition in `bootstrap.py`, which is included in the GitHub repository.
+See `tests_reflection.py` for an example.

 * **A property does not show up in MicroManager**.
 This is typically caused by a missing type annotation.
 Also note that properties should have an explicit 'getter', in the form of a `@property` decorator, see examples above.

-* **An object is not recognised as a Camera/Stage/etc.**.
-This happens when not all required properties and methods are implemented (see a description of the required attributes above).

 * **An error occurs when reading a property set to None**.
 Currently, MicroManager does not support missing values for properties.
 Instead, if `None` is found in a float property, it is silently converted to `nan`.
 For other property types, if the getter returns `None`, an error is given.

 * * **<TypeError>**.
 Python does not enforce correct data types.
 This means that a property that is declaredw with a `-> int` type hint, may just as well return a `float`, `None`, or any other object.
 PyDevice will try to convert the returned value to the expected type, but if this fails, a `TypeError` is raised.
 To prevent this, make sure that the property holds a value of the correct type, which can be done by explictly converting a value to the correct type using the property setters, (e.g. `self._value = int(value)`, see examples above).

-* **MicroManager crashes when the plugin is loaded**.
-This behavior was observed when an incorrectly configured Anaconda installation was used.
-If the base packages for the Python library cannot be found in the folder containing `python3.dll`, the Python runtime exits the current process.
-Unfortunately, there currently is no way to have the Python runtime just report an error.
-As a solution, make sure Python is installed correctly and can be run from the command prompt.

 ## Building from source code